matteodegobbi/vault/Reinforcement Learning/Dynamic Programming.md

 From this formulation we can notice how the update rule coincides with Bellman optimality equation, while the policy iteration updated rule coincided with the Bellman expectation equation:
 ![[Pasted image 20251019173922.png]]

-The only difference between the two is that in policy iteration we average over all possible action while in value iteration we only consider the best one (instead of first computing the average over the actions and taking the max in the improvement step we directly take the max).
+The only difference between the two is that in policy iteration we average over all possible actions while in value iteration we only consider the best one (instead of first computing the average over the actions and taking the max in the improvement step we directly take the max).

 ![[Pasted image 20251019174152.png]]